The Jupiter Magazine Overflow Section...

 |Asoka Wijesurendra at speed on Sri Lanka's Katukurundra

-racing circuit, a special test on last year's 50km Colombo Rally.
+racing circuit, a special test on the 2001 50Km Colombo Rally.

 Asoka has restored his Jupiter twice!
 It now has the correct Jupiter windscreen, shipped out to Sri Lanka two or three years ago.